 If you’re keen to do research in statistics taking on a leading role in analysing and interpreting complex information flows, their MSc Programme in Applied Statistics will prove useful.
-Qualifying you for jobs worldwide — both in the private and the public sector — it prepares you to take on an essential role in statistical modelling, allowing you to design and make your own methodological contributions.
+Qualifying you for jobs worldwide — both in the private and the public sector — it s you to take on an essential role in statistical modelling, allowing you to design and make your own methodological contributions.

 For those whose passion lies in improving sustainability for humans and the environment, Örebro University’s MSc Programme in Chemistry in Environmental Forensics will fit the bill.
 The course offers a broad syllabus, with a focus on chemical safety, health and the environment.
 It also offers insight into several related areas of research including bioanalytical and environmental analysis looking at the source and amount of environmental chemical contaminants and their history.